mbortoloti/AdapGRPPM/README.md

 **6.2.1 Sparse Orthogonal Basis Recovery on the $OB(p,n)$ Manifold**

+The first example is

 $$
 \min_{X \in OB(p,n)} f_1(X) := g_1(X)+g_2(X)-h(X),
 $$

 where $g_1(X) = \texttt{tr}(D^4)+\mu \|X\|_1$, $g_2(X) = \texttt{tr}( X^\top A^\top AX)^2$, and $h(X) = 2 \texttt{tr}(D^2X^\top A^\top AX)$.

-The codes used in this example is available [here](https://github.com/mbortoloti/AdapGRPPM/tree/main/Example_6.2.1).
+The codes used in this example are available [here](https://github.com/mbortoloti/AdapGRPPM/tree/main/Example_6.2.1).

 **6.2.2 Sensitivity to the Parameter $\lambda_0$**